Pandelune/ab-boilerplate/README.md

 Use `html/stats.html` to generate stats on a specific hash.

-After running `yarn run pack`, you have a `dist/statsWrapped.js` file.
+After running `yarn run pack`, you have a `dist/statsWrapped.ts` file.
 You can:
 - run it:
-  - temporarily uncomment the `console.log` in `packaging/statsTemplate.js`
+  - temporarily uncomment the `console.log` in `packaging/statsTemplate.ts`
-  - pack, and run `node dist/statsWrapped.js` in the command line
+  - pack, and run `node dist/statsWrapped.ts` in the command line
-- put it in AB artist interface: just copy paste everything from `dist/statsWrapped.js`
+- put it in AB artist interface: just copy paste everything from `dist/statsWrapped.ts`

 If your stat script requires some p5 functions (which is often the case for myself), use `p5mock.js` and complete it when required.

 ### Packaging for AB

-`build` will run webpack to package js files for production: they are minified, and all dependencies are included in the target file.
+`build` will run webpack to package js and ts files for production: they are minified, and all dependencies are included in the target file.
 When making changes to the project, check the content and the size of the files in `dist/` folder.

 `pack` will run AB specific packaging: packing the stats in AB template, putting the dependencies license in target js file, and splitting the js files if required.